witzakr/3JS/README.md

   - https://github.com/witzakr/3JS/blob/463d152bad1f9b22e06a0cb134dcded1fc11c88e/script.js#L60-L64
     - Adding event listeners to manipulate the object, those event listeners are using functions that will be explained later on.
   - https://github.com/witzakr/3JS/blob/463d152bad1f9b22e06a0cb134dcded1fc11c88e/script.js#L67-L72
     - Function is responsible for adjusting the aspect ratio of the camera and resizing the renderer to fit the canvas when the window is resized.
-Used some stackoverflow for the help (https://discourse.threejs.org/t/resize-canvas-with-different-aspect-ratio/42439)
+Used some threejs forum for the help (https://discourse.threejs.org/t/resize-canvas-with-different-aspect-ratio/42439)
   - https://github.com/witzakr/3JS/blob/463d152bad1f9b22e06a0cb134dcded1fc11c88e/script.js#L74-L105
     - These functions enable rotation of the model when the mouse is pressed (isMouseDown value changes to true), this was a difficult part, but I used some help from the forum (https://discourse.threejs.org/t/rotate-gltf-model-with-mouse-move/49425/2) and also help from a peer with more experience.
   - https://github.com/witzakr/3JS/blob/463d152bad1f9b22e06a0cb134dcded1fc11c88e/script.js#L107-L110